-The National Widowers’ Organization is a virtual toolkit for men coping with the loss of a loved one, a place where men can meet others going through the same transition.
+The National Widowers’ Organization is a virtual toolkit for men coping with the loss of a loved one, where men can meet others going through the same transition.

 SSLF is an inclusive, non-denominational organization focused on hope and healing through the grieving process.
-We are positive and forward-thinking while focusing on offering our members the tools and resources they need to rebuild their lives in the aftermath of the death of a loved one.
+We are positive and forward-thinking while focusing on offering our members the tools and resources they need to rebuild their lives in the aftermath of a loved one's death.

 Second Firsts was founded in 2010.
 We provide a scientific and process-oriented approach to releasing pain consciously and methodically by relying on our brain’s ability to give birth to new pathways, new habits, and new brain connections.

-Our Mission is to provide accessible content, connections, and programs to the 680,204 DC metropolitan residents facing the loss of a spouse, so they can become empowered in their walks through grief & new challenges.
+Our Mission is to provide accessible content, connections, and programs to the 680,204 DC metropolitan residents facing the loss of a spouse so that they can become empowered in their walks through grief & new challenges.

 TAPS offers grief resources and bereavement counseling to those grieving the loss of a loved one serving in the Armed Forces.
 There are transition services, counseling, and outreach provided through a national peer support network at no cost to those surviving families and loved ones.
 They also partner with the Department of Veteran Affairs.

-These resources, charity, and SP Foundation are great tools and resources to find what you need all in one place.
+These resources, charity, and SPF are great tools and resources to find what you need all in one place.

 Books - By Nora Mclnery Purmort - Author